online consumers care what your domain authority score is – whether they know it or not

 I’m sure you have heard the term “Domain Authority” (DA).
 Certainly in regards to search engine optimization (SEO).
 But what is Domain Authority all about, and why should you even care about it?

-As we discussed in our Google E-E-A-T article, your company’s overall authority is super important these days – especially online.
+As I discussed in my Google E-E-A-T article, your company’s overall online authority is very important these days.
 Your authority in your area and industry makes a difference where your website gets listed in online searches.
 Google does reward those websites that provide well-written and well-researched content.
 Consumers may not know why particular websites are at the top of their search results.
 But Google’s choices absolutely affect the way they choose which website they decide to click on.

 where did domain authority scores come from, anyway?

 Moz originally developed Domain Authority (0 to 100).
 It measures the credibility of a company’s domain.
-Based on several factors, it calculates the quality and quantity of backlinks, social media, and the overall performance of a website in search results.
+Based on several factors, it calculates the quality and quantity of backlinks, social media, and the overall performance of a website.
 A website with a higher Domain Authority is shown to be more authoritative and trustworthy, which can lead to higher rankings and higher traffic.

 Domain Authority is described as: